 Resolve VGA Problems:

-You’ve started your computer, but you see the “VGA No Signal” display.
+You’ve started your computer, but you see the “VGA No Signal” display message on your screen.

 This is one of the issues you’d mostly encounter when using your computer.